SHansG/yacht_website/Website_Project/yacht_website/README.md

-# This project was bootstrapped with [https://github.com/facebook/create-react-app](Create React App).
+This project was bootstrapped with [create-react-app][1](https://github.com/facebook/create-react-app).